 Yup, this one can be a little degrading but you are in charge of opening all water bottles, unwrapping all candy bars, and unsheathing all beef jerkies.
 Your responsibilities will vary here, depending upon the driver’s innate abilities and their relative squeamishness about having others handle their food.
 Some drivers could independently navigate the Lincoln Tunnel at rush hour while dressing a shawarma.
 Others couldn’t chew gum in a rural parking lot without dinging a bale of hay.
 Act accordingly.
 Especially on a long road trip, the driver’s ability to focus and make good time will depend on regular nourishment.
-If this means handing-feeding your driver one Dorito at a time, so be it.
+If this means hand-feeding your driver one Dorito at a time, so be it.

 14. The Gatekeeper and Keymaster

 The shotgun rider is responsible for jumping to action any time a gate must be opened, a garage code must be punched in, or three riddles must be answered correctly at the behest of a magical troll.
 The same also applies to the fast removal of branches, trash cans, or errant lawn gnomes that might block the vehicle’s safe passage.
 The passenger will never lose his or her claim to shotgun for exiting the car to attend to these responsibilities.

 15. Parallel Parking